shega1992/Shell/README.md

 The **help** command is a simplified version of a similar **bash** command.
 The command does not accept options.
 #### exit
 The **exit** command does not work as stated in **OSTEP**.
 Unlike the OSTEP version, the command ignores any arguments passed to it.
+### Few words about the path command
+There is no **path** command in my shell, unlike the **OSTEP** version.
+I don't understand why this command is needed.
+My opinion is that the development of such a command will significantly complicate the structure of the project and potentially lead to various errors.